integritee-network/book/src/security_tm_chainrelay.md

 ### User
 User of the system that holds tokens either on-chain or in an incognito account.

-* He uses the substraTEE-client
+* He uses the integritee-cli
 * He can send extrinsics/transactions to the node that will then be processed by the enclave
 * He can query his own enclave state, the enclave public key and the mutual-remote-attestation port directly from a worker over WebSocket
 * He holds his keypairs (for on-chain and incognito accounts)